axelknock/clipboard-ocr/README.md

 ## Description

-Run Tesseract Optical Character Recognition on image in session's clipboard (Wayland or Xclip) and output the text to the clipboard.
+Run Tesseract Optical Character Recognition (OCR) on image in session's clipboard (Wayland or Xorg) and output the text to the clipboard.

 ## Requirements